 Applicants must submit: current GRE scores; TOEFL scores if a non-native English speaker unless the applicant holds a B.A. degree (or equivalent degree) from an English-speaking university; note that for the Ph.D. in Religion, the minimum TOEFL scores are 620 for the paper-based test, or 105 for the Internet-based test.
 In addition, applicants must submit an academic history of courses, three letters of recommendation, a Statement of Purpose outlining their proposed project, and a writing sample of no more than 20 pages (5000 words).

 The annual application deadline to the Study of Religion is in mid-December.
 Please see the Graduate School of Arts and Sciences for the exact deadline for your year of application.
 If you anticipate needing assistance with any portion of the application, please contact the Admissions Office well in advance of the deadline.
 We do not offer rolling admissions and we do not offer on-line study programs, also known as "distance learning" programs.

 Please note the research fields listed on our site are the current fields of study.
 The Committee on the Study of Religion admits students to the doctoral program who have clearly defined intellectual interests.
-Applicants should choose only one area of specialization from the list.
-There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may be referred to readers in two fields, in this case Buddhist Studies and Religions of the Americas.
-Applicants must clearly explain their interdisciplinary interests in their statement of purpose and also state which field would be their primary field.
-If you find your particular field of interest is not on the GSAS site please contact us.
+Applicants will be asked to choose the following: ONE Area of Study (religious traditions or geographical complex), and ONE methodology OR approach.
+Applicants must clearly explain their interdisciplinary interests in their statement of purpose.